phenotypic/homebridge-web-rgb/README.md

 }
 ```

-2. Set the state when it recieves:
+2. Set the state when it receives:
 ```
 /setState/{BOOL_VALUE}
 ```

-3. Set the color when it recieves:
+3. Set the color when it receives:
 ```
 /setColor/{HEX_VALUE}
 ```

-4. Set the brightness when it recieves:
+4. Set the brightness when it receives:
 ```
 /setBrightness/{INT_VALUE_0_TO_100}
 ```

+## To-do

+- [ ] Fix an issue where changing the color too fast may cause the values to come out of sync due to the way the plugin handles the way HomeKit requests the color (rarely occurs, fixes itself on next poll)